cs50/docs/_pages/games/2020/x/assignments/8/assignment8.md

    ```

    instead.
-1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality and/or walk viewers through your code.
+1. [Record a 1- to 5-minute screencast](https://www.howtogeek.com/205742/how-to-record-your-windows-mac-linux-android-or-ios-screen/) in which you demonstrate your app's functionality.
 [Upload that video to YouTube](https://www.youtube.com/upload) (as unlisted or public, but not private) or somewhere else.
 1. [Submit this form](https://forms.cs50.io/ee501392-e2b2-4946-b15c-a8c6242521a0).

 You can then go to [https://cs50.me/cs50g](https://cs50.me/cs50g) to view your current progress!